-This salad comes as close to the original as you’re likely to find as far as taste and flavors with two caveats.
-First, the Ruth’s Chris version is pressed/formed.
-This recipe is designed to be served in a bowl and tossed.
+The Ruth’s Chris original salad is pressed/formed.
+This Ruth’s Chris salad copycat recipe is layered in a bowl and tossed.
+This is much easier and more time efficient for company or a crowd.
 Second, the dressing is a similar but much lighter version of the original.
-It is actually a Skinnytaste recipe for Basil Green Goddess Salad Dressing.
+It is actually a lighter version of Basil Green Goddess Salad Dressing.

-Make ahead: Most of the prep for this salad can be done a day ahead of time.
-I prefer prepping ahead and just assembling and tossing the day of serving.
+Most of the prep for this salad can be done a day ahead of time.

-- Rinse iceberg lettuce, spinning or drying well; store in fridge.
+- Rinse lettuces, spinning or drying well; store in fridge.

 - Rinse cherry tomatoes; cut into halves.

 - Boil eggs until done; refrigerate (do not peel until day of serving).

 - Place hearts of palm in the fridge to chill (just place unopened cans directly in fridge).